mohammadkamel74/Age_and_Gender_Classification/README.md

 # Age_and_Gender_Classification

 This projetc is a reimplementation of this [paper](https://ieeexplore.ieee.org/document/7301352).
 Actually in our implementation, an attempt is made to modify the architecture of the paper in a way to be able to train the modlel with fewer parameters and training time with comparable performance.
+In this project we have compared the efficiency of using CNN and ResNet-18 for Age and Gender Classification task.

 ## Dataset